dervism/webpack_react_starter/README.md

 To enable browser caching, the build will apply a hash key to the output file.
 This will save bandwidth for your mobile users, as the browser only reloads the changed files (those with different hash keys).

-**Two online books that inspired this project:** (recommended reading, however be aware of detracted libraries such as HMR)
+**Two online books that inspired this project:** (recommended reading, however be aware of deprecated libraries such as HMR)
 - http://survivejs.com/webpack_react/introduction/
 - https://christianalfoni.github.io/react-webpack-cookbook/index.html